 Inside the pad…

 Davy and Micky were nowhere to be found.
 Peter was sitting on the bandstand with his guitar, writing a song.
 He looked up as we entered.
 “Are you guys still fighting?” he asked, concerned.

 I looked at Mike.
-He looked away.
-I looked back at Peter and made this face: :/
+He walked away.
+I looked back at Peter and shrugged.

 Mike went into the bedroom, and I sat down next to Peter and sighed.
 “What should I do, Peter?”
 I asked him.